kikinteractive/cards-lib-node/README.md

 var push_token = 'pushTokenFromClient';

-// this shows up in the status bar var ticker = "My awesome ticker text";
+// this shows up in the status bar var ticker = 'My awesome ticker text';

 // this can be an empty object var payload = {